United Mexican States

 Birding México

-In birding terms México is a very rich country due to its geographical conditions and characteristics, we have a wide variety of climates, habitats and ecosystems which are the home to unique and again wide diversity of flora and fauna.
-Just to mention some ecosystems we can find coastal dunes, mangroves, savannas, low, medium and high jungle, cloud and rain forests, desert, high mountains, etc, etc. Due again to its geographical location and wide diversity of ecosystems Mexico is considered as one of the 7 countries with Mega biological diversity occupying the first place in number of reptiles in the world, second place in number of land vertebrates, more than 30,000 of plants, as well as 1,040 different species of birds, of which 125 are endemic and approximately 400 can not be found in USA or Canada.
-Mexico has more species of birds than the USA and Canada combined.
+In birding terms México is a very rich country due to its geographical conditions and characteristics, including a wide variety of climates, habitats and ecosystems which are the home to unique and wide diversity of flora and fauna.
+There are coastal dunes, mangroves, savannas, low, medium and high jungle, cloud and rain forests, desert, high mountains, etc, It isn’t surprising therefore, that it boasts more than 1,100 different species of birds, of which 10% are endemic and about 400 cannot be found further north.

 Top Sites